suolapeikko/identity/README.md

          identity <user_name> <gid>          Check (true/false) if user belongs to a group
 ```

-You can test the tool by listing macOS's users and groups using these commands
+You can test the tool by listing macOS's users and groups using these commands:

-`dscl . list /users`
+`$ dscl . list /users`

-`dscl . list /groups`
+`$ dscl . list /groups`